CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 - [My GitHub Account: ](https://github.com/CoffeeBeforeArch)
 - My Email: CoffeeBeforeArch@gmail.com

+### Misc.
+Links

+For more detail about the GCC optimization flags, check out [this](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) link.

 ## The Clamp Function

 Before we start looking at optimizations, we need to understand the function we're optimizing.
 We'll be studying a clamp function in thei blog post.
 A clamp function simply clamps a given unput number to a range of values.
 In this case, we'll be looking at a function that clamps an integer to a maximum value (as opposed to a clamp function that clamps both an upper and lower bound).